Na navigaci | Klávesové zkratky

 }

-Handler must be terminated in this case with return false to run a standard error handler.
-It does not print anything and does not log (because the error is suppressed), but it ensures that the error can be returned by error_get_last().
+However, in this case, we must end it with return false, so that the standard error handler is still executed.
+It will not print or log anything (because the error is suppressed), but ensures that the error can be detected using error_get_last().

 Other Errors

-If the handler handles the error (for example, prints its own message, etc.), there is no need to call a standard handler.
-Although it will not be possible to get the error using error_get_last(), this does not matter in practice, because this function is used mainly in combination with the shut-up operator.
+If our handler processes the error (for example, displays its own message, etc.), there is no need to call the standard handler.
+Although then it will not be possible to detect the error using error_get_last(), this does not matter in practice, as this function is mainly used in combination with the shut-up operator.

-If, on the other hand, the handler does not handle the error, it should return false to not to hide it.
+If, on the other hand, the handler does not process the error for any reason, it should return false so as not to conceal it.

 (kvůli gravataru)